 The “art of eight limbs” is making quite a resurgence as of late.
 This martial arts teaches the effective use of kicks, punches, elbows, and knees—thereby consisting of 8 limbs.
 No matter what you think of the style, there is no doubt that it is one of the most complete striking arts out there.
 An experienced muay thai practitioner will know how to effectively strike down an opponent with ease using any of the “eight limbs.”

 When it comes to getting prepared in terms of physical conditioning, aggression, and takedowns, nothing will prepare you more than wrestling.
 Wrestling is the martial art of taking someone down and maintaining positional control on the ground once you take them down.
 Although amateur wrestling does not entail submissions (joint locks and chokes), taking someone down and then maintaining top control is often enough for the purpose of self defense.
 Someone with a year of high school wrestling experience should have no problem with fighting someone who doesn’t know any martial arts.
-Executing a single leg/double leg takedown and then maintaining top control will often be enough to end a fight.
+Maintaining top control after maintaining a simple body lock or a single leg/double takedown will often be enough to end a fight in the street.

 1) Jiu Jitsu